James Bond 007: Agent Under Fire: Plot

 The data chip leads Bond to an oil rig located in the South China Sea.
 After running into Bloch, Bond follows him into Poseidon, an underwater base devoted to cloning.
 After seemingly killing Bloch and destroying his lab, Bond escapes the complex by climbing onto a submarine bound for a Royal Navy aircraft carrier in the Mediterranean.
-On board the submarine, Bond finds Zoe, still alive, where she reveals that the woman he "saved" from the Identicon facility was actually a clone meant to gain information from Bond on what MI6 knew about Poseidon and then to infiltrate the CIA, and that the Jackal had intended to kill Bond.
+Onboard the submarine, Bond finds Zoe, still alive, and she reveals that the woman he "saved" from the Identicon facility was actually a clone meant to gain information from Bond on what MI6 knew about Poseidon and then to infiltrate the CIA.
+The Jackal had intended to kill Bond.

-Depending on whether or not the player picked up the verification code, Bond and Zoe are either captured and taken to the brig, or have a sexual encounter as the submarine is automatically piloted to the aircraft carrier.
+Depending on whether or not the player picked up a verification code, Bond and Zoe are either captured and taken to the brig, or have a sexual encounter as the submarine is automatically piloted to the aircraft carrier.
 In either case, the pair investigate the ship.
 It is discovered that eight world leaders have been cloned, and are to be replaced by Malprave-loyal duplicates.
-Bond destroys the craft carrying the clones, and the pair make their escape.
+Bond destroys the craft carrying the clones, and the pair make their escape from the carrier.
 They head back to the Malprave Industries building in the Swiss Alps, where Bond successfully rescues the eight world leaders.
-Before he can escape from the base however, Bond encounters Malprave, who has set the base to self-destruct.
-She also reveals that Bloch is still alive, and that Bond had merely killed his clone.
+Before he can escape from the base, however, Bond encounters Malprave, who has set the base to self-destruct.
+She also reveals that Bloch is still alive and that Bond had merely killed his clone.
 After a firefight with him, Bond follows Bloch into Malprave's main office and shoots him with a rocket launcher, sending him crashing through a stained-glass window to his death.
 Just as Bond manages to leap free of the base before it explodes, Malprave appears and tries to jump clear too, but is consumed by the blast and ultimately killed.
-Bond lands on a military aircraft being commandeered by Zoe, and together they escape the smouldering base.
+Bond lands on a military aircraft being commandeered by Zoe, and together they escape the smoldering base.